-Selecting which cards will be shown on a dashboard is fundamental to have a reliable analysis.
+Selecting which cards will be shown on a graph is fundamental to have a reliable analysis.

-In this example we have a burndown widget in a dashboard without filters.
+In this example we have a burndown widget without filters.
 That means all the cards are included in this burndown chart for now.
 Notice that there are 11 cards in scope.

 Suppose we need to see only cards assigned to "Sam" and show the part of the chart that ranges from the last 7 days do the next 7 days - instead of the default last 30 days to next 30 days.